grenaud/dice/README.md

 # 3-Pop method: input data format

-The input data for the 3-pop method is a file that should have at least five columns.
+The input data for the 3-pop method in DICE is a file that should have at least five columns.
 An example row would be:

 	       7	0	0.33	0.23	10